-And then it rained eight inches in two days, and everything was canceled.
-The morning of my parasailing appointment, it hadn’t actually started raining yet, but it was windy, so the boats were grounded due to the threatening skies.
+But then it rained eight inches in two days, and everything was canceled.
+The morning of my parasailing appointment, it was windy, so the boats were grounded due to the threatening skies.
 Lame!

-Key West is an extremely laid-back town.
+I recommend just walking around to experience the city.
+Key West is an extremely laid-back place.
 It reminds me of a cross between New Orleans and Santa Monica.
 You have your completely non-self-conscious people riding granny bikes, even in the pouring rain, and you have your surfers and hippies who just chill and hang out all day.

 And you have your wild chickens, who wander around town like they own the place.

 We found a coconut lying around – they’re everywhere – and proceeded to spend the next half hour painstakingly ripping it open as we walked.
 It was a nice snack but took way too much work.
 I also found an avocado on the sidewalk that had fallen from a nearby tree.
 It’s pretty cool that you can just walk down the street and find fresh produce!